Breeze/breeze.github.io/doc-breeze-labs/ajax-post.md

 The *ajaxpost* script immediately wraps the current Breeze ajax adapter and plugs itself into the *breeze* namespace.

 That's fine if you're using breeze's *default* ajax adapter.
-If you change the adapter ... as you do for an Angular app by way of the *breeze.angular* module ... you'll have to wrap the replacement adapter by calling `breeze.ajaxPost()` explicitly after the change as in this example.
+If you change the adapter ... as you do for an AngularJS app by way of the *breeze.angular* module ... you'll have to wrap the replacement adapter by calling `breeze.ajaxPost()` explicitly after the change as in this example.

     // app module definition
     var app = angular.module('app', ['breeze.angular']);  // add other dependencies

     // this data service abstraction definition function injects the 'breeze.angular' service
-    // which configures breeze for angular use including choosing $http as the ajax adapter app.factory('datacontext', ['breeze', function (breeze) {    // probably inject other stuff too breeze.ajaxPost(); // wraps the now-current $http adapter
+    // which configures breeze for angularjs use including choosing $http as the ajax adapter app.factory('datacontext', ['breeze', function (breeze) {    // probably inject other stuff too breeze.ajaxPost(); // wraps the now-current $http adapter
         //... your service logic